 A very fine pair of George II walnut side chairs attributed to Giles Grendey.
-Each chair with a scrolled top-rail above a vase-shaped splat flanked by serpentine stiles, with drop-in needlework seats above cabriole legs with carved shells to the knees, standing on claw and ball feet.
+Each chair with a scrolled top-rail above a vase-shaped splat flanked by serpentine stiles, with drop-in silk damask upholstered seats above cabriole legs with carved shells to the knees, standing on claw and ball feet.
+The chairs marked with a journeyman stamp beneath a crown.